 As it was a pinnacle climb we were always on the edge even if the climb was not totally vertical.

 The third patch was a difficult climb.
-The rock was flat and one had to completely depend on rope to climb, I slipped many times here but eventually could climb.
+It was vertical climb and one had to completely depend on rope , I slipped many times here but eventually could climb.
 Further after climbing one was still on edge and climb further a rock by taking grip.

 The fourth patch was also quite difficult one; one had to properly take the grip: one grip on rock and one grip on rope; this climb was totally on hands grip as there was no space for legs to support.
 Well when you have decided determination is all you need.